 As you won’t want to leave anything to chance, be sure to research and arrange comprehensive travel insurance for your whole trip, even if it is just for a weekend.
 This will protect you against unforeseen circumstances, including medical emergencies and trip cancellations.
 Make sure your travel insurance policy covers any potential disruptions and all your planned activities, and if you’re taking plenty of expensive gadgets with you, look for additional cover just in case of damage or accidentally misplacing them.

 Lastly, consider your accommodation options carefully.
 Nice offers a variety of great places to stay, from luxury hotels to charming B&Bs.
-Booking those close to less-explored districts can provide more authentic local experiences and easier access to things you want to see.
-It’s always best to plan to make the most of your visit to this mesmerising city whilst also leaving a bit of room for spontaneous choices.
+Booking those close to less-explored districts can provide more authentic local experiences and easier access to things you really want to see.
+It’s always best to plan ahead to make the most of your visit to this mesmerising city whilst also leaving a bit of room for spontaneous choices.

 Historic Treasures Off the Beaten Path